akashmodak97/Relocator/README.md

 - Python3
 - FTPUtil
 - Coloroma

 To install fptutil :

 `python -m pip install ftputil`

 To install Coloroma :

 `python -m pip install colorama`

 ###### Let's set the parameters
 To run the script you need to make some changes in the **details.json** file.
-In the **details.json** file, I have created two json objects to upload two folders/projects. ou can update it for **N** no. of projects.
+In the **details.json** file, I have created two json objects to upload two folders/projects.
+You can update it for **N** no. of projects.
 And also you need to set the paths of FTP server and your remote directory, and put your username and password of your FTP server.

 ###### Run Script
-After updating the **details.json** file, run this script by - `python transfer.php`
+After updating the **details.json** file, run this script by -

+`python transfer.php`

 **Bingo!!
 You're all done.**

 If you like it then don't forget to **_star_** this repository.